4GeeksAcademy/python-lists-loops-programming-exercises/exercises/13.4-Making_HTML_with_filter_and_maP/README.md

 ```

 💡Hint:
-- Maybe you have to use filter() and map function
+- Maybe you have to use filter() for colors first and map() function to
-set() values to the new variables
+set values to the new variables.